To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Spain’s Prime Minister Mariano Rajoy won a more relaxed 2012 deficit goal at a meeting of euro zone finance ministers earlier in March but a looming recession will make even that a stretch.

 Strengthening banks is also critical to any resolution of the crisis, while the bloc must agree a big enough financial firewall to stand behind the indebted economies of Italy and Spain, should they be cut off from markets, the OECD said.

 Eurozone finance ministers are expected to address both issues at a meeting in Copenhagen on Friday.
-German Chancellor Angela Merkel signalled for the first time on Monday that she was prepared to consider boosting the firewall’s resources.

 “Immediate action is required to ensure sufficient and large-scale availability of a firewall to stop the dynamics of runs against solvent sovereigns,” the OECD said.